emmithood/BnBCoPilotTemplate/docs/newdocs/FRONTENTGUIDE.md

 Our design is all about simplicity and usability.
 We follow key design principles including:

-• **Usability:** Our interface is clean and easy to navigate, with clear labels and icons guiding you to different features, like AI Chat, AI Agents, and Document Management. • **Accessibility:** We design with everyone in mind, ensuring that the interface can be used on different devices and by individuals with diverse needs. • **Responsiveness:** The layout adapts to different screen sizes so that whether you’re on a desktop or mobile device, the dashboard stays clear and intuitive.
+• **Usability:** Our interface is clean and easy to navigate, with clear labels and icons guiding you to different features, like AI Chat, AI Agents, and Document Management. • **Accessibility:** We design with everyone in mind, ensuring that the interface can be used on different devices and by individuals with diverse needs. • **Responsiveness:** The layout adapts to different screen sizes so that whether you're on a desktop or mobile device, the dashboard stays clear and intuitive.

-Each interface element is placed where you’d expect it, and interactive elements like buttons provide visual feedback (e.g., loading animations) so you always understand what’s happening.
+Each interface element is placed where you'd expect it, and interactive elements like buttons provide visual feedback (e.g., loading animations) so you always understand what's happening.

 ## 3. Styling and Theming

 Our styling is based on Tailwind CSS (v4), which lets us quickly apply consistent, modern styles using pre-built classes.
 We follow a flat, modern design style with a focus on clarity and visual appeal.
-Our inspiration comes from ChatGPT interfaces and Boomnow aesthetics, which means you’ll see clean lines, ample spacing, and a gentle color palette.
+Our inspiration comes from ChatGPT interfaces and Boomnow aesthetics, which means you'll see clean lines, ample spacing, and a gentle color palette.

 **Styling Approach:** • We use Tailwind CSS for a utility-first approach, meaning styles are written as class names rather than separate stylesheets. • The design is flat and modern, avoiding overly complex effects so that the UI remains simple and fast.